gnab/observe/README.md

 ### Usage

     observe [OPTION]...
-[FILE]...
+[PATH]...

-    Observe specified files, or current directory.
+    Observe specified paths, or current directory.

-      -e <command>    Execute command when any observed files are modified -h              Show this help and exit
+      -e <command>    Execute command when any files are modified -h              Show this help and exit

 ### License